Skip to content

 If your manifests target a newer Kubernetes version than your cluster is running, features and fields may not be available:

-If your images are not pulling correctly after fixing the manifest, check ImagePullBackOff troubleshooting.
-If Pods are stuck in Pending after a successful apply, see Pod Pending fixes.
+If your images are not pulling correctly after fixing the manifest, check ImagePullBackOff troubleshooting for the relevant separate failure mode.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.